ulpian/purple/README.md

 /sbin/service httpd restart
 </code></pre>

 ###### Tip: if you are on Ubuntu then you will have [to allow .htaccess overide permission](https://help.ubuntu.com/community/EnablingUseOfApacheHtaccessFiles), if you have not already done so.
-Also run a2enmod php5.
+Also run "a2enmod php5" and "a2enmod rewrite".

 -----